Lena Baker: Trial and execution

 Lena Baker was charged with capital murder and stood trial on August 14, 1944.
 The trial was presided over by Judge William "Two Gun" Worrill, who kept a pair of pistols in view on his judicial bench.
 At her trial, Baker testified that Knight forced her to go with him on that Saturday evening of April 29.
 The town disliked their sexual relationship and the county sheriff had warned her to stay away from Knight, or risk being sent to jail.
 But she was afraid of Knight's physical abuse; he had forced relations on her.
-His son had also beat her on another occasion, warning her to stay away from his father.
+His son had also beat her on one occasion, warning her to stay away from his father.
 Baker said she got away from Knight that night and slept in the woods.
 As she returned to Cuthbert the next morning, Knight cornered her, taking her to the gristmill and locking her in.
 When Knight returned, Baker told him she was leaving.
 According to Baker, they "tussled over the pistol", after he threatened her with an iron bar.
 She immediately reported it to J.A.
 Cox, the county coroner who had previously employed her.

 The all-white, all-male jury rejected Baker's plea of self-defense and convicted her of capital murder by the end of the first day of the trial.
 This charge carried an automatic death sentence.
 In addition to the legal racial segregation imposed by the white-dominated Georgia legislature, it had disenfranchised most black people since the turn of the century, which disqualified them from jury service.
 After Baker's court-appointed counsel, W.L.
 Ferguson, filed an appeal, he dropped Baker as a client.

 Governor Ellis Arnall granted Baker a 60-day reprieve so that the Board of Pardons and Parole could review the case, but in January 1945 it denied Baker clemency.
 She was transferred to Georgia State Prison at Reidsville on February 23, 1945.

 Baker was executed on March 5, 1945.
 She was buried in an unmarked grave behind Mount Vernon Baptist Church, where she had sung in the choir.